teokem/project-work-mikkolad/README.md

 $ source activate readgadenv
 (readgadenv) $
 ```
 This will place you in the environment.
-Deactivate with `source deactivate readgadenv`.
+It can be deactivated with `source deactivate readgadenv`.

 In the environment you will need to install [`pynbody`](https://github.com/pynbody/pynbody).
 The recommended way of installing is by either doing the following: